Kane County, Illinois

 Kane County is a county in the U.S. state of Illinois.
 According to the 2020 census, it has a population of 516,522, making it the fifth-most populous county in Illinois.
 Its county seat is Geneva, and its largest city is Aurora.
-Kane County is one of the collar counties of the metropolitan statistical area designated "Chicago–Naperville–Elgin, IL–IN–WI" by the US Census.
+Kane County is one of the collar counties of the metropolitan statistical area designated "Chicago–Naperville–Elgin, IL–IN–WI" by the US census.

 History

 Kane County was formed out of LaSalle County in 1836.
-The county was named in honor of Elias Kane, United States Senator from Illinois, and the first Secretary of State of Illinois.
+The county was named in honor of Elias Kane, a United States senator and the first secretary of state of Illinois.

 Geography

 According to the U.S. Census Bureau, the county's area was 524 sqmi, of which 520 sqmi is land and 4.1 sqmi (0.8%) is water.
 Its largest cities are along the Fox River.

 Climate

 In recent years, average temperatures in the county seat of Geneva have ranged from a low of 10 °F in January to a high of 84 °F in July, although a record low of -26 °F was recorded in January 1985 and a record high of 111 °F was recorded in July 1936.
 The average monthly precipitation ranged from 1.52 in in February to 4.39 in in July.